TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 print (*lst)
 (0, 1) (0, 2) (0, 3) (0, 4) (0, 5) (1, 2) (1, 3) (1, 4) (1, 5) (2, 3) (2, 4) (2, 5) (3, 4) (3, 5) (4, 5)
 ```
+**Table-6 The list of linestrings after the removal of parallel ones
 |   index |      LINEARID |   Length (miles) |
 |--------:|--------------:|-----------------:|
 |     566 | 1103690726563 |       1.70988    |